avaneev/a5hash/README.md

 The `a5hash128()` function produces 128-bit hashes, and features a significant performance for large data hashing - 25-35 GB/s.
 It is also fairly fast for hash-map uses, but a bit slower than the `a5hash()` function.
-But among hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.
+Among hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.